pranay2063/Algorithms/InterviewPreparation/FlipkartMC/README.md

 **13. Design snake and ladder game**

     Design snake and ladder game.
-Questions were then asked on now it can be extended.
+Questions were then asked on how it can be extended.

+    BONUS (System design of same problem):
+    Design snakes and ladders game (multiplayer).
+Extend it so that it can be hosted over a server and played over a server.

 **14. Tic Tac Toe Game**

     Design and build tic tac toe game.
 The code should be up and running.
 It should be scalable to multi-users and nXn grid.

-    BONUS (System design of same problem):
-    Design snakes and ladders game (multiplayer).
-Extend it so that it can be hosted over a server and played over a server.

 **15. Two player multiple ships game**